lophtious/l33t_snippets/snippets/source_control/README.md

 - All things GIT, SVN, CVS, TFS and other Source Control systems.

-> There are instances where a technologist (engineer, devops, pipeline, security), needs to determine and answer any of the following questions among others: which branch they are in ?  the current repository ? which particular build they are looking at ? which version or release of the software ? among other questions, in order to determine the logic of the workflow they are using.
+> There are instances where a technologist (engineer, devops, pipeline, security), needs to determine and answer any of the following questions among others:

+- which branch is my context running in ?
+- the current repository ?
+- which source control build am I am in ?
+- which release am I am ?

+> among other questions, in order to determine the logic of the workflow they are using.
+This can be useful for CI/CD pipelines such as GitHub Actions,

 *** The workflow could be